 Many geofencing applications incorporate Google Earth, letting administrators define boundaries on top of a satellite view of a specific geographical area.
 Other applications define boundaries by longitude and latitude or through user-created and Web-based maps.

 - It mustn’t be reliant on GPS – GPS will drain your app users’ battery quickly.

-- Must be optimised for accuracy and battery usage – a system that has a well-optimised balance between the both, is advisable.
-Because generally, the ones that claim to be super duper accurate; will be battery draining on the flip side.
+- Must be optimised for accuracy and battery usage – a system with a well-optimised balance between the both is advisable.
+Because generally, the ones that claim to be super-duper accurate; will be battery draining on the flip side.

 - Data collection– When it comes to processing data, you can’t neglect offline behaviour.
-Use these insights to target users in a more personalised way, and go beyond the average push notification.
+Use these insights to target users more personally and go beyond the average push notification.

-- Manage your geofencing efforts – An excellent geofencing solution should come integrated with a control dashboard and API, which allows easy creation and optimisation of geofences.
+- Manage your geofencing efforts – An excellent geofencing solution should be integrated with a control dashboard and API, allowing easy creation and optimisation of geofences.

 - Don’t spam your users – Dense urban areas have a lot of geofences.
 To avoid giving too many notifications, you can research and employ anti-spam tools.

 If you’re curious to employ geofencing technology and want to hit the ground running; here are the practical steps to help you begin:

 - Gather all the discussed requirements and ensure geofencing meets the requirements of your existing app strategy